pombase/website/src/docs/documentation/non-gene-features.md

 [this FAQ](/faq/is-there-an-equivalent-to-the-artemis-java-applet-in-pombase) for more information.)

-### Telomeres
+### Sub-telomeres

-The telomeric  regions are not fully sequenced in the reference strain.
+The sub-telomeric regions are not fully sequenced in the reference strain.
 See the [Sequencing Status](status/sequencing-status) page for the current assembly status.

-The most proximal anchored cosmids to each telomere (with links to the genome browser) are:
+The most proximal anchored cosmids to each sub-telomere (with links to the genome browser) are:

 -   Chromosome I left c212 (coordinates [1-29663][tel1l])